 Pustular psoriasis is a severe form of psoriasis.
 It develops fast in the form of many white pustules surrounded by red skin.

 Pustular psoriasis may affect isolated areas of the body, like the hands and feet, or cover most of the skin’s surface.
-These pustules can also join together and scaling occurs.
+These pustules can also join together and form scaling.

 Some people experience cyclic periods of pustules and remission.
 While the pus is noninfectious, this condition can cause flu-like symptoms such as: